 In March 2017, the UK government officially notified the European Council of its intention to leave the European Union.
-This marked the beginning of a two-year period of negotiation between the UK government and the European Union on the terms of the UK’s withdrawal and future relationship, and means that at 11pm, 29 March 2019 the United Kingdom will no longer be a member of the European Union.
+This marked the beginning of a period of negotiations between the UK government and the EU on the terms of the UK’s withdrawal and future relationship.

-Without this agreement, the UK will be treated as a ‘third country’ from 29 March 2019, with trade determined by World Trade Organisation rules and the UK immediately withdrawn from the rights and responsibilities of the Union – this is the situation commonly referred to as a ‘No Deal’ Brexit.
-This will affect everything from the rights of citizens not currently resident in their home countries, to the provision of goods and services across borders.
+If the UK and EU do not come to an trade deal before this date, the UK will be treated as a ‘third country’ with trade determined by World Trade Organisation rules.
+This is the situation commonly referred to as a no deal Brexit.
+This will affect everything from the provision of goods and services across borders, to international travel.

-What will happen to my qualifications after 29 March 2019 if there’s no Brexit deal?
+What will happen to my qualifications if there’s no Brexit deal?

 In the event of a no deal scenario, the MRPQ Directive would no longer apply to the UK and there would be no system of reciprocal recognition of professional architectural qualifications for the purposes of registration between the remaining EEA states and the UK.
 The UK government and the European Commission have issued notices which state qualifications which have already been recognised, either in the UK or an EEA state, will not be affected by this.